 Give yourself permission

 It’s the magic genie granting me permission…I mean what the hell, if I’m going to lose it all anyway, why not relax and have a little fun?

-To the things I love (they will come and go and come and go and come and go) Best enjoy them when they are here.
-Like a puppy with a new squeaky toy or a child in a fountain, with abandon.
+Yes… to the things I love, however small and silly or outrageous they may seem (they will come and go and come and go and come and go) Best enjoy them when they are here.
+Like a puppy with a new squeaky toy or a child in a fountain, enjoy with abandon.

-To knowing (“All that I know, is that I know nothing” – Socrates or as my BFF likes to say, don’t over think it.
+My knowing.
+“All that I know, is that I know nothing” – Socrates.
+Or as my BFF likes to say, don’t overthink it.